benory/1520s-project-website/documentation/index.markdown

 <b>Composer codes and numbering</b><br>

-<ul>Each piece is assigned a three-letter composer code <a href="https://wiki.ccarh.org/wiki/Josquin_Project_encoding_standards#Composer_codes"> in close coordination with the Josquin Research Project</a>.
+<ul>Each piece is assigned a three-letter composer code <a href="https://wiki.ccarh.org/wiki/Josquin_Project_encoding_standards#Composer_codes" target="_blank"> in close coordination with the Josquin Research Project</a>.
 Each work is then assigned a four-digit number.
 The first digit indicates the genre (1 for a mass; 2 for a motet; 3 for a secular work).
 The last two or three digits are an enumeration of the works in the given genre, typically moving from the first circulating work by a composer to the last.
 For example, Wil2001 is the first circulating motet (or one of the first) by the composer Adrian Willaert. <br><br>

 If a piece, such as a mass, consists of multiple parts, the filename for each section additionally assumes a letter.
 For instance, Wil1001a is the Kyrie from Willaert's <i>Missa Mente tota</i>; Wil1001b is the Gloria from the same mass.<br><br>

 Where this project collaborates with existing editions, the first two digits reflect the volume in the series.
-For example, The 1520s Project incorporates scores from the <a href="https://senflonline-eng.com/new-senfl-edition/"><i>New Senfl Edition</i></a>.
+For example, The 1520s Project incorporates scores from the <a href="https://senflonline-eng.com/new-senfl-edition/" target="_blank"><i>New Senfl Edition</i></a>.
 In this case, Snf0101 is the first work in the first volume of the <i>New Senfl Edition</i>.
 Following the NSE's numbering, Snf0238 is no. 38 in the overall series and is in the second volume.</ul>

 <b>Work name</b><br>